Maxim123Katz/Learning-Embeddings---NLP/README.md

 # Learning-Embeddings---NLP
-Learning Distributional Semantics with the SGNS Model.
+Learning Distributional Semantics with the SGNS Model (Skip Gram).